Upcoming Cars In January 2023: New MG Hector And Hector Plus, Mahindra XUV400 EV, Hyundai Ioniq 5, New Tata Harrier, And Others | CarDekho.com

 MG Air EV

-After having introduced an SUV in the EV space in India, MG Motor is looking to offer a compact vehicle as its next EV which could be called the ‘Air EV.’
-The compact electric offering, which seems more like a quadricycle than a car, gets two battery pack options for its Indonesia-spec model that come with a claimed range of up to 300km.
+MG’s follow-up electric offering in India to the ZS compact SUV will be something a lot smaller and likely to be called the ‘Air EV.’
+The micro electric offering, which seems more like a quadricycle than a car, gets two battery pack options in Indonesia and offers a claimed range of up to 300km.
 Don’t let the size fool you into believing that it won’t be well-equipped as the model sold in Indonesia packs dual displays, connected car tech and LED DRLs as well.

 Also Read: Top 7 EVs Coming To India In 2023